kubernetes/website/content/en/blog/_posts/bring-your-ideas-to-world-with-kubectl-plugins.md

 Further, plugins offer safe experimentation space for commands you’d like to propose to `kubectl`.
-By pre-releasing as a plugin, you can push your functionality faster to the end users and quickly gather feedback.
+By pre-releasing as a plugin, you can push your functionality faster to the end-users and quickly gather feedback.
 For example, the [kubectl-debug](https://github.com/verb/kubectl-debug) plugin is proposed to become a built-in command in `kubectl` in a [KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-cli/20190805-kubectl-debug.md)).